 - An incredible amount of Serial Tweaking.
 Editing pages four separate times to fix four tiny spelling errors, that kind of thing.
 Um, sorry.

-- Filled out the Prototype Character Sheet after it was launched.
+- Filled out the [PROTOTYPE] Character Sheet after it was launched.
 Roughly seventy-five percent of the page's content was added by me.
-The second game...well, can go more or less directly to hell.
+The second game...not so much.

 - Various Thief examples scattered throughout the wiki.
 Nothing related to the reboot, though.
 The reboot is a blight upon the franchise.